elskater98/data-mapping-tool-api/README.md

 ## Ontology

 The ontology that the backend use is located in `ontology.owl`, in this file you can put yours ontology.
-By default, it uses the `RDF/OWL` format to represent our ontology.
+By default, it uses the `RDF/XML Syntax` format to represent our ontology.